DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - More events could support be supported, e.g. `sched/sched_migrate_task` could be split between the original CPU and the chosen CPU for migration (though this event doesn't have much to do with two processes, it does have a CPU "couple").
-- COUPLEBREAK_EVENT_ID_SHIFT is just one way to creating event Ids for couplebreak events.
-Another way is to explicitly assign a range of numbers to couplebreak events as Ids and work with that.
+- Another way to assign a range of numbers to couplebreak events is to for example get the origin event Ids and then shift them all.
+This woul be useful if the reverse situation, that is getting the origin event's Id from the target was necessary, but we couldn't access anything other than the target event's Id and our knowledge of this shifting.
+As this situation would be incredibly rare and because being explicit is usually better, the explicit listing of event Ids was chosen.
 # Usage

 ## GUI